stonepros/stone/doc/radosgw/index.rst

             |          OSDs          | |        Monitors        |
             +------------------------+ +------------------------+

-.. note:: Ceph Object Storage does **NOT** use the Ceph Metadata Server.
+.. note:: Stone Object Storage does **NOT** use the Stone Metadata Server.

 .. toctree::